 Well, then let him wear it.

-It will be an accident.
+It would be an accident.

-No, no, he's not gonna lose it.
+No, no, he's not going to lose it.

 Okay, so let him wear the watch.

-And if God forbid one day he lost it, it'll be fine.
+And if, God forbid, one day he lost it, it'll be fine.

 We'll get him another one.

-He ain't not gonna lose it.
+He ain't not going to lose it.

-He does, he does.
+He does.

 He does wear it.